Qolzam/react-blog/readme.md

+# Warning
-If you're using Windows you can now install all node-gyp dependencies with single command:
+- If you're using Windows you can now install all node-gyp dependencies with single command:

 ` $ npm install --global --production windows-build-tools` and then install the package